shreekrishnaacharya/laravel-rbac/README.md

 **Features:**

-- **Effortless Route Listing:** Automatically lists all defined Laravel routes with your defined guards and stores them in a database table for easy management.
+- **Effortless Route Listing:** Automatically lists all defined Laravel routes and stores them in a database table for easy management.
 - **Seamless Role Creation:** Create custom roles with specific permissions to tailor access to different user groups.
 - **Granular Route Assignment:** Assign individual routes to roles, defining which users can access certain functionalities.
 - **Multi-Role User Assignment:** Assign multiple roles to users for flexible permission management.